MisbahKhan0009/RedditMiner/README.md

    - `post` (default): Full post data (JSON)
    - `image_url`: Only image URLs (from both `image_url` and `gallery_images` fields, TXT file)
    - `post_with_comments`: Full post data with comments (JSON, same as `post` if `--with-comment` is not set)
-- `--with-comment` : Include top-level comments for each post (JSON output modes only)
+- `--with-comment` : Include top-level comments for each post (JSON output modes only).
+Comments from "AutoModerator" are automatically skipped.

+**Rate Limiting:**
+If Reddit returns a 429 (Too Many Requests) error, the scraper will automatically slow down and retry after 60 seconds.
+This helps avoid being blocked by Reddit's rate limits.
+For best results, avoid running multiple scrapes in parallel and consider using a fresh set of cookies if you encounter repeated rate limiting.

 **Examples:**